Form 2290 / HVUT

 Helpful records

-• Dispatch records
+• Dispatch records showing trips and routes

-• ELD mileage exports
+• ELD mileage exports by date

-• Maintenance records showing downtime
+• Maintenance records that show downtime periods

-• Sale or lease return documents
+• Sale or lease return documents if the truck left service during the year

 Avoid overconfidence

 If the mileage limit may be exceeded, verify the current IRS instructions before filing or amending.
+The rules about how mileage is counted, what trips qualify, and how the amendment process works are defined in the Form 2290 instructions — not in general trucking guidance.

 Helpful Tools